danielmarschall/swissbit_secure_sd_api/README.md

 This repository contains:

-1. Partial reverse enginerring, documentation and header files for Swissbit PS-45u DP and PU-50n DP Secure USB Stick, since the "SDK" is just a bunch of useless tools and docs, but nothing to develop software with (and this is the purpose of a Software DEVELOPMENT Kit).
+1. Research, documentation and header files for Swissbit PS-45u DP and PU-50n DP Secure USB Stick, since the "SDK" is just a bunch of useless tools and docs, but nothing to develop software with (and this is the purpose of a Software DEVELOPMENT Kit).

+2. Patch for CardManagerLite.exe and CardManagerCLI.exe to support PU-50n DP (USB Stick), see below.

-2. "Unlock Card" command line tool (For Linux, Windows, and macOS, language C): Can be used to unlock PS-45u (not PU-50n) if you simply want to use it as "Secure SD Card" and mount and unmount it using Linux (without booting from it).
+3. An "Unlock Card" command line tool (For Linux, Windows, and macOS, language C): Can be used to unlock PS-45u (not PU-50n) if you simply want to use it as "Secure SD Card" and mount and unmount it using Linux (without booting from it).
 Implements low-level file access without any library.

 ```
 Linux Syntax: